JetBrains Rider 2024.1 Help

 3. Click the Execute button (the Execute button) on the toolbar.
 Alternatively, press Ctrl+Enter.

-4. (Optional) If the SQL file is not connected to a data source, select or create a connection session in the <session> list.
+4. (Optional) If the SQL file is not attached to a data source, select the data source that you want to attach it to in the <data source> list.

-For more information about sessions, refer to Sessions.
+For more information about attaching SQL files to data sources, refer to Data source attachment.

 5. In the Statements window, press Enter to run the selected statement.
 You can switch between other entries to run another set of statements.
 Statements that you are going to execute are highlighted in a query editor.